Find Your Standard Deduction

 Quick Answer

-What is the standard deduction for 2026?
-The projected 2026 standard deduction amounts are:
+What is the standard deduction?
+Under H.R.1 (OBBBA), the standard deduction amounts are:

-Bottom line: H.R.1 permanently extends the nearly doubled TCJA standard deduction and continues annual inflation adjustments.
-These are projected amounts based on estimated inflation; final IRS figures are typically published in the fall.
+Bottom line: H.R.1 raised and permanently extends the nearly doubled TCJA standard deduction and continues annual inflation adjustments.
+The IRS publishes updated inflation-adjusted figures each fall; verify the amount for your filing year on IRS.gov.

 2026 Standard Deduction Amounts by Filing Status